veebch/clock/README.md

 and edit secrets.py so that it contains your WiFi credentials.

+### Transfer files

-then send them your Pico using ampy
+Send the files to your Pico using ampy

       ampy -p /dev/ttyACM0 put ./*